awesto/django-shop/docs/howto/how-to-product.rst

 Using your newly created Product
 =================================

 Your product should behave like a normal Django model in all circumstances.
-You should register it to admin (and create an admin class for it) like a normal model.
+You should register it in admin (and create an admin class for it) like a normal model.

 Code wise, the following options are possible to retrieve your newly